What Happens During a Typical Appointment?

 - You may also wish to bring along the following:

-- If you or your child carries an Epipen, JEXT or Anapen, please bring along any expired devices so that we can train you to use them.
+- If you or your child carries an Epipen, JEXT or Emerade, please bring along any expired devices so that we can train you to use them.

 - To help reduce any anxiety, please feel free to bring along favoured distractions or comforters, for example a teddy bear, comfort blanket, toy, Ipad, DVD or other electronic gizmo's.